 6.1.3.
 The Chair forms their committee.

 6.1.4.
-The committee recommends standards and criteria for the conduct of the schools, selection of instructors, and a director for each school after soliciting applicants for that position.
+The committee recommends standards and criteria for the conduct of the school, selection of instructors, and a director for each school after soliciting applicants for that position.

 6.2.
 School Equipment

 6.2.1.
-All equipment used by the schools must be part of the club equipment.
+All safety-critical equipment used by the schools must be part of the club equipment.

 6.2.2.
 Equipment must be tracked by a school committee member to ensure it is returned to the Equipment Manager.